teiid/teiid-wildfly-quickstarts/dynamicvdb-restservice/README.md

 $ ./bin/add-user.sh -a -u testUser -p password1! -g rest
 ~~~

-> NOTE: By default, REST Service Through VDB are secured with security domain "teiid-security" and with security role "rest".
+> NOTE: By default, REST services through a VDB are secured with security domain "teiid-security" and with security role "rest".

 3)  Deploy VDB